trongnk2106/parrot-host/README.md

 # AI Parrot Host
-This repository allows you to set up a AI Parrot Host to generate, LoRa training with SD-1.5, SDXL-turbo.
+This repository facilitates the establishment of an AI Parrot Host, enabling tasks ranging from image, video, and audio generation to the utilization of Large Language Models (LLMs) and LoRa training.
+It offers the capability to set up and manage Generate AI models for a diverse array of applications.

 ## Pre-installation Requirements
 This project requires a setup that meets the following criteria to ensure stable and efficient operation.